Recommended Reads | By Duncan Haughey | Read time minutes

 The Process Impasse

-If the possibility exists of a process resulting in an impasse, you must consider whether it is fit for purpose.
-On a recent project, the stage and gate process made clear that the total budget for all years of the project had to be approved together by the senior stakeholder.
-The senior stakeholder in this case was happy to sign off on the current year's expenditure but not the following years.
+If the possibility exists of a process resulting in an impasse, you must consider whether it is suitable for the purpose.
+On a recent project, the stage and gate process made clear that the total budget for all project years had to be approved together by the senior stakeholder.
+The senior stakeholder, in this case, was happy to sign off on the current year's expenditure but not the following years.

-This particular project had already passed all other gates and received approvals for each.
+This project had already passed all other gates and received approvals for each.
 The finance department had signed off on it.
-It was a model project administratively speaking, other than this one area that needed senior stakeholder approval.
-The project manager pushed for the project's approval in order to move forward to the building phase, but the Project Management Office pushed back, insisting on approval of the total cross-year budget.
+It was a model project administratively speaking, other than this area needing senior stakeholder approval.
+The project manager pushed for the project's approval to move forward to the build phase, but the Project Management Office pushed back, insisting on approval of the total cross-year budget.
 Neither side would move.
-In the end, the project moved to the building phase without approval, an undesirable but inevitable situation, as the business pushed the project team to deliver on time.
+In the end, the project moved to the building phase without approval, an undesirable but inevitable situation, as the business was pushing the project team to deliver on time.

 Answer: With any process, ensure there is no potential for reaching an impasse.
-In this case, it should have been possible to agree to a scope with a budget for year one and a separate scope and budget for year two, which would have allowed for approval of each year separately.
+In this case, it should have been possible to agree to a budget with year one and a separate scope and budget for year two, which would have allowed for approval of each year separately.

 Keep it Simple

-Perhaps you have heard the acronym KISS in relation to practices and processes, which stands for Keep It Simple Stupid.
+Perhaps you have heard the acronym KISS concerning practices and processes, which stands for Keep It Simple Stupid.
 While I would not advocate using this with your colleagues or customers, you can keep it in mind when creating new processes or improving existing ones.

 The best processes are those that are kept simple.
 They are easy to understand and have clear steps and outcomes.

 If things aren't working for you, don't blame your people.
-Instead, blame the processes, and then take the steps necessary to improve them.
+Instead, blame the processes and take the steps necessary to improve them.

-¹ I've created the term 'process obstacle course' to describe processes with a large number of steps that are largely unnecessary, unwieldy, and irrelevant, while only serving to slow down and delay projects.
+I've created the term process obstacle course to describe processes with a significant number of steps that are largely unnecessary, unwieldy, and irrelevant, while only serving to slow down and delay projects.